Last updated on January 18th, 2023 at 11:21 pm

 Could you make room in the budget to hire someone to clean your house once in awhile?
 How about a lawn service?
 Or a regular babysitter?
 Help doesn’t have to cost money.
 Enlist your neighbor, your church small group, your own mom to pitch in here and there.
 There’s absolutely no shame in getting much needed help.
 On the contrary, it’s doing what’s best for your family.

 Being a mom is a beautiful and rewarding calling, but it can’t be done well if we’re not taking care of ourselves.
 By taking care of yourself, you’re better able to take care of your family, and that’s the ultimate goal, right?
 Get some sleep.
 Eat healthy.
 Exercise.
-Enjoy some regular downtime.
-Manage that stress.
-You deserve it just as much as your family deserves a happy and healthy mom!
+Spend time on a hobby.
+Just enjoy some regular downtime!
+Managing stress as a busy mom is imperative — you deserve it just as much as your family deserves a happy and healthy mom!